DV

 Strategy & risk

-QQQ tracks Nasdaq-100 Index with a growth approach, while SOXX tracks ICE Semiconductor Index with a basket approach.
-Beta is 1.23 for QQQ and 2.26 for SOXX, indicating QQQ is less volatile relative to the market.
+QQQ tracks Nasdaq-100 Index with a growth approach, while SOXX tracks ICE Semiconductor Index.
+Beta is 1.26 for QQQ and 2.32 for SOXX, making QQQ the less volatile of the two by this measure.

 Fund details